SeisSol/SeisSol/Documentation/environment-variables.rst

 --------------------------------------------

 On SuperMUC-NG, we recommend using SeisSol with async output in thread mode.
-Also, we recommend using hyperthreading capabilities (that is using 96 CPUs instead of 48.
+Also, we recommend using hyperthreading capabilities (that is, using 96 CPUs instead of 48.
 2 threads out of 96 are used as communication threads).
-Here are some proposed environment variables, to be added prior to invoking SeisSol in your batch file:
+Here are some proposed environment variables to be added before invoking SeisSol in your batch file:

 .. code:: bash